-Note: This page contains information about the side effects of acetaminophen.
-Some of the dosage forms included on this document may not apply to the brand name Childrens Panadol 1 - 5 Years.
+Note: This document contains side effect information about acetaminophen.
+Some dosage forms listed on this page may not apply to the brand name Childrens Panadol 1 - 5 Years.

-In addition to its needed effects, some unwanted effects may be caused by acetaminophen (the active ingredient contained in Childrens Panadol 1 - 5 Years).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, acetaminophen (the active ingredient contained in Childrens Panadol 1 - 5 Years) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bloody or black, tarry stools

 - fever with or without chills (not present before treatment and not caused by the condition being treated)

 - pain in the lower back and/or side (severe and/or sharp)